WenciXin/personal-website/content/publication/electrical-impedance-tomographic-shape-sensing-for-soft-robots/index.md

 authors:
   - Wenci Xin; Fangmeng Zhu; Peiyi Wang; Zhexin Xie; Zhiqiang Tang; Cecilia Laschi
 doi: 10.1109/LRA.2023.3240368
-publication: "IEEE Robotics and Automation Letters "
+publication: "IEEE Robotics and Automation Letters (early access)"
 abstract: |-
   With infinite degrees of freedom, soft robots are expected to achieve dexterous and complex tasks, but this also